 Often clinics will take payment for a package of several treatments at once, and will need a way to track who has paid how much, and when that credit runs out.

 Cliniko has some handy tools to help with managing this!
+We call it an "credit balance", and this guide talks about it in depth, but we'll go over it here, as well.
 In this article, we'll discuss:

 Record a prepayment for a patient

-Scroll down to the bottom.
-If the patient has no open invoices, you'll see a message that says as much, and that the payment you're adding will add credit to the patient's account:
+Assuming the patient has no open invoices, at the bottom of the page, you'll see a message stating that this will add credit to their account.
+Press the Save payment button:

 Pay invoices using account credit